 Orientation and Mobility skills

 Back in high school, nobody really understood how bad my vision was and how it was going to change in the future, including me.
 As a result, I did not receive any orientation and mobility (O&M) lessons while in school.
-Due to my vision loss progressing, my DBVI case manager suggested I start using a blindness cane my first day of college with a cane I got off of Amazon and very little idea on how to use it.
+Due to my vision loss progressing, my DBVI case manager suggested I start using a blindness cane my first day of college with a cane I found on Amazon and very little idea on how to use it.
 I found myself constantly wondering why no one had offered me O&M lessons sooner, and it took two years for me to learn to navigate confidently with my cane.

 - Five Questions To Ask When Buying A Blindness Cane

-- Blindness Canes and Imposter Syndrome: Navigating College Campuses
+- Dealing With Imposter Syndrome: College O&M

-- Navigating College Campuses series
+- Navigating College Campuses/College O&M series

 How to get disability services in college